 EDB Postgres™ Advanced Server OCL Connector Guide¶

-The OCL connector provides an API similar to the Oracle Call Interface.
+The EDB OCL Connector provides an API similar to the Oracle Call Interface.
 Applications that are written to use the Oracle Call Interface may be recompiled using EDB’s OCL connector in order to interact with an Advanced Server database server.

 This guide provides installation and usage instructions about: